TarteelGH/Mastering-Java-Script-In-15-Days/Day2.md

 ## Things to do ✔️

 1. Watch This Topics from -JavaScript: From First Steps to Professional- course :
    -
    -
    -
+2. Summarize what I learned .
-2. Solve some problems from FreeCodeCamp .
+3. Solve some problems from FreeCodeCamp .

 ## Summary of topics 📝